MadPanCake/docusaurus/docs/custom_items.md

 # 🪃 Custom Items

-Unlimited Adventures is equipped with a powerful, built-in custom items system.\
+Unlimited Adventures includes a built-in, powerful custom items system — no extra plugins needed.\
-This page will explain how to create new custom items, modify them and how to summon them.
+This guide will show you how to create, modify, summon, and texture your own custom items.

 :::tip[How to get custom items]
 You can access custom items menu by executing: `/getitems`\